George Buddy Król

 "As much as I'd like to help you, buddy, I can't seem to add to the investigation in progress," I confessed.

 "Perhaps I can apprise you better today," Mark replied softly.
-"At last I have the day off."
+"At least I have the day off."

 "It still doesn't help me after I've culled through every angle and come up with nothing."